mattyoung101/musicvis3d/README.md

 Your song needs to be available as a FLAC file.
 Copy this into `data/songs/Band_Name_Song_Name/audio.flac`.

-Activate a virtual environment and run the process script:
+Finally, you can activate the virtual environment and run the process script:

 ```
 python -m venv env
 source env/bin/activate.fish
 pip install -r requirements.txt
-./process.py Band_Name_Song_Name
+./scripts/process.py Band_Name_Song_Name
 ```

-This will then write the `spectrum.dat` file.
+This will then write the `spectrum.bin` file in the Cap'n Proto format.

+To double check this worked, run `./scripts/decoder.py Band_Name_Song_Name`.
+This will load the capnp message in `spectrum.bin` and display it.

+## Libraries used
+This project makes use of the following open-source libraries:

+- SDL2
+- glm
+- Assimp
+- spdlog
+- Cap'n Proto: MIT licence
+- dr_flac: Public domain

+## Licence